Comic Con 2022 Coming Saturday, September 17th at the Grand Junction Convention Center!

 Expo Hall

 All Exhibitors will be located in the large ballrooms.
-Exhibitors have two options:
+Exhibitor options are:

-Applications will be filled on a first come first serve basis until space is full.
-Completing this application does not guarantee you a spot.
+Expo Hall space will be filled on a first come first serve basis until space is full.
+Completing the application does not guarantee you a spot.
 All applications will undergo a 14-day review process.
 Approved applications will be notified by email.
+Applications are not confirmed until payment is received.
+Vendor space is limited and fills quickly.

 Please email comiccon@mcpld.org with any questions.